urad-online/participace-hlasovani/readme.txt

     f.
 SMSGATE_PASSWD
 8. Add new voting statuses with slugs novy, aktivni, pozastaveny, ukonceny,... set term_meta "allow_voting" and "allow_adding_project" true/false for each term
+8. Add new voting categories with any values
 9. Create new post of the type hlasovani

 ===== How to use it ======
-Precondition - exists post type hlasovani, taxonomy voting_status.
+Precondition - exists post type hlasovani, taxonomy voting_status, voting_category.
 The widget is call by shortcode
 examples:
 do_shortcode('[pb_vote_reg_widget voting_id="123456" force_display=true]')